 aMember is the current AMS that the chapter is using, provided via DigitalGear. aMember has all the features we need for a basic AMS, but is the least user friendly of the options we are considering.
 It currently costs the chapter $1,920 per year, paid to DigitalGear.
 The software itself is $140 for a lifetime license.
 We also pay for any updates and for staff to use this system.
 While aMembe has many of the same features as the other systems, we are not currently using them.
 It is unclear if this is because we do not have staff capacity or some other reason.

 Wild Apricot is a highly rated and well reviewed enterprise AMS that also includes events.
 Wild Apricot generally specializes in working with non-profits.
 It would not quite be a full LMS, but we could do event registration with member and non member pricing through Wild Apricot.
 They also have a website solution with free website hosting, or a Wordpress integration.
 Wild Apricot would cost $4,200 per year for up to 15,000 members.

+The Wild Apricot website (optional) includes a drag-and-drop website builder with calendar plugins, forum features, and is included in the $4,200 per year price.
+The Chapter would have to design the new website, or pay for someone to copy the old formatting from the current website, and migrate content.
+Currently the Chapter pays $400/month to DigitalGear, or $4,800 (reduced from $652/month after a meeting with Chris from Digital Gear in November 2020).

 Next Steps / Timeline